 |Mon 10-07-2023, 10:00St Mawes, Cornwall||Mon 10-07-2023, 16:00St Mawes, Cornwall||Tallulah||0 Nights||TH100723|

 Day sails are a rare thing in Tallulah’s programme as we think it takes 3 or 4 days for the Cornwall scenery and life on a beautiful boat to work its magic on you.
-These 2 day sails at Easter are in part a thank you to some special individuals that have helped us return to charter.
-There are still places on board to welcome back some old friends and meet our future customers….so come on down.
+There are only 3 day sails open to individuals on Tallulah this summer so grab a place whilst you can.

 Tallulah is 44ft on deck and 59ft overall so there is plenty of deck space and sails to play with.
 The skipper and mate will teach you all what is needed to set sail and steer this powerful gaff cutter in the best directions for a fun sail.
 If the sails are full and the deck is steady we will have lunch on the go, or drop anchor in a sheltered bay or river for a less windswept meal.
 Below decks is a WC, galley, and an oak interior and saloon with stove if you need to warm up.
 Hot drinks, lunch and afternoon tea and cake provided.

 44ft Tallulah replaces our previous pilot cutter Eve of St Mawes, and specialises in Cornwall and the Isles of Scilly.
 There are new themed voyages to fit the moment and give everyone a lift after the restrictions of the pandemic, but the old formula of exploring by sail and oar still works, and travelling in a low carbon way is as relevant as ever to the climate crisis.Y